The Cimarron Council has many exciting opportunities for Scouts to "put the outing in Scouting!"

 Want to know more?

-Click on the Camps above for more information about each of our three facilities including: camp maps, weather forecasts for the coming week, customized step by step driving directions from your house, amenities & facilities at each of the camps, and how you can reserve a visit to any of our camps.
+Click on the Camps above for more information about each of our three facilities including: camp maps, customized step by step driving directions, amenities & facilities at each of the camps, and how you can reserve a visit to any of our camps.

-Reservations for campsites and other use of Cimarron Council camp facilities must be made at least two weeks in advance through the council service center.
+Reservations for campsites and other use of Cimarron Council camp facilities must be made at least one month in advance through the council service center.
 Forms for reservations at any of the Cimarron Council camp properties are available from the Cimarron Council service center.

 Contact the Service Center to reserve a campsite from the contact page.